Dey Alexander

 Wilds of Winter series – watercolour and graphite on mineral paper

-Down by Dhungala series – watercolour and graphite on cotton paper
+Down by Dhungala series – watercolour and graphite on cotton watercolour paper

-Lake series – watercolour and graphite on cotton paper
+Lake series – watercolour and graphite on cotton watercolour paper

 I create abstract work, primarily in watercolour.
-And in the last 18 months I’ve ventured into collage.
+And in the last year or so, I’ve ventured into collage.
 Both mediums offer the opportunity to create work using layers of transparency.
-There’s something compelling about transparency, about seeing beneath the surface, seeing what lies beneath.
+For me, there’s something compelling about transparency, about seeing beneath the surface, seeing what lies beneath.

 I’m drawn to watercolour because it’s such a playful medium.
 Its fluidity and unpredictability are always a source of delight.
 I love the anticipation of seeing how wet pools of colour – I always work very wet – have dried overnight.
 I’m often surprised.

 I’ve had a long obsession with paper.
 Maybe I was a stationer in a previous life?
 The beautiful textures of cotton watercolour papers were part of the attraction to that medium.
 Now I’m working with collage, I’m collecting and creating a enormous stockpile of textured and transparent papers.
-God help me!
+God help me – my studio is overflowing!

 I work intuitively without sketching ideas or trying to conceptualise an outcome.
 Letting the work evolve is particularly useful when working with watercolours – they are known for having a mind of their own!
 I usually begin with a series of very wet washes, preferring organic forms and a limited palette.
 I almost always finish a work by adding marks with liquid watercolour and a dip pen, or with graphite in pencil or crayon form.
 These create movement within and across the watercolour forms.
 I think of them like the lines of text in a poem, or tracks meandering through a landscape.
 And I feel these marks help in making for a more cohesive composition.